 Can an enterprise be both quick and slow, successfully and simultaneously?
 Two factors suggest otherwise:

-1. Urgent demands tend to blare a few decibels louder than those that can wait until tomorrow.
+1. Urgent demands tend to blare a few decibels louder than those that can wait for next week.
 Decision makers can be forgiven, amongst the noise that any job creates, for misinterpreting the loudest voice for the most important.
 And nothing will look more alien to someone working towards an annual target than a herd of co-workers oscillating between different targets all the while losing time and focus on the main objectives

 Alternatively, if either physical or cultural space cannot be ceded, then agencies can offer a viable partner, set to a different tempo.
 Non-Executive Directors might not provide such consistent support but will provide an alternative opinion and their own rhythm.